 6. Do not assign officials who are alumni of (within 10 years), employed by, or have an immediate family member currently attending or employed at a competing school.
-An oversight of any of these provisions by the Assignment Coordinator, should be turned back by the official immediately.
+An oversight of any of these provisions by the Assignment Coordinator should be turned back by the official immediately.

-7. Officials shall not be assigned to varsity level games if they have not completed the current year rules clinic and taken the current year rules exam.
+7. Officials shall not be assigned to varsity level games if they have not completed the current year rules clinic, taken the current year rules exam, and have attended a GHSA Development Camp during the current year or previous year.